pixkk/Vampires/README.md

 Vampires - plugin, which created by **@TigerHix** and modified by **@pixkk**

-## Which version of minecraft support this plugin?
+## Which version of minecraft server support this plugin?
-Vampires tested on minecraft 1.16.5.
+- Minecraft 1.16.5 (spigot tested)

 ## Screenshots
 <details>